-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 750M SLI are massively better than the Nvidia GeForce GTX 765M.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 750M SLI are very slightly better than the Nvidia GeForce GTX 765M.

-The GT 750M has a 170 MHz higher core clock speed but fewer Texture Mapping Units than the GeForce GTX 765M.
-The lower TMU count doesn't matter, though, as altogether the GT 750M manages to provide 10.9 GTexel/s better texturing performance.
+The GT 750M has a 117 MHz higher core clock speed and the same number of Texture Mapping Units as the GeForce GTX 765M.
+This results in the GT 750M providing 7.5 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The GeForce GTX 765M was released less than a year after the GT 750M, and so they are likely to have similar driver support for optimizing performance when running the latest games.